 Here’s wishing you a joyous Diwali blessed with much prosperity and abundance.

-I lit 12 earthen diyas to represent each month of the calendar.
+Twelve earthen diyas represent each month of the calendar.

 In Hinduism, light signifies purity and good luck.
 The existence of light makes the existence of darkness impossible.
-This is one of the reasons why most religious temples feature candles, small lamps or lights of another sort.
+This is one reason why most religious temples feature candles, small lamps, or lights.

-In India (as well as in many parts of the world over the past few years), Diwali light displays have turned into a source of pride and joy.
-Some of them are recognized for the exceptional intricacy.
-Communities across India and other parts of the world have developed their unique styles, and the light arrangements will carry the local spirit in the color selection, the location chosen for the display and even the patterns crafted out of tiny lights.
+Diwali light displays have turned into a source of pride and joy.
+Some are recognized for their intricacy.
+Communities have developed their own unique styles, and the light arrangements will carry the local spirit in terms of color, location, and even in the patterns crafted out of tiny lights.

 Celebrate Light in Your Own Way